debut-js/Docs/README.md

 <h5> Advanced tick emulation </h5>
 Allows to emulate ticks in a test environment with maximum accuracy, by creating price changes based on `1min` ticks, split into open, high, low, close.
 To collect timeframes, the aggregation module into candles of any time interval is used.

 <h5> Additional callbacks in plugins </h5>
 Additional callbacks are used in the premium version of Debut to expand the functionality of creating plugins.
 More details can be found in the plugins description section.

-<h5> Synthetic tick emulation </h5>
-Additional division of large ticks (for example, if there was a large price change in 1 minute) into components moving chaotically in the direction of price change, thus, emulating a real fast market movement in the right direction, providing a tick size of no more than 0.75%

 <h5> Alpaca </b> supports `5min`,` 15min` and other debut time frames </h5>
 Thanks to the aggregation of candles, Alpaca supports timeframes artificially, despite the lack of support on the server.

 <h5> `finder` analyzer. </h5>
 Creates screenshots from json files of reports and groups them according to efficiency

-**Disclaimer**

-- Debut does not guarantee 100% probability of making a profit.
-Use it at your own peril and risk, relying on your own professionalism.
-- Cryptocurrency is a global experiment, so Debut is also.
-That is, both can fail at any time.

 ## Live orders streaming